 - Key correspondence With Other Organisations/Individuals

-As they believe it is important to have access to information and is displaying a good precedent.
+As they believe it is important to have access to information and display a good precedent.

 What Do Communication Professionals Do?

 Registrants and regulated Trainers have standards they must meet.
-As well as the right training, Registrants and regulated Trainers have to abide by NRCPD’s Code of Conduct.
-With it stating that all Registrants and regulated Trainees must have up-to-date knowledge of practice theory and its application.
+As well as the right training, Registrants and regulated Trainers must abide by NRCPD’s Code of Conduct.
+It states that all Registrants and regulated Trainees must have up-to-date knowledge of practice theory and its application.

 The Code of Conduct implemented by NRCPD indicates the desired behaviours that should be abided by and gives organisations and individuals the opportunity to make a complaint if they believe a Communication Professional is not acting in an appropriate manner.
 This gives NRCPD credibility and shows the importance of registration.